luis-caldas/nix/README.md

 `/data/{drive name}/{partition name}/{first distinction}/{second distinction}/{specifics}`

-Drive name would not be needed in a single drive
+Drive name would not be needed if there is only one drive, example of drive names are `local`, `store`, `bunker`

-Partition name would not be needed if only a single partition from a single drive is used
+Partition name would not be needed if only a single partition from a single drive is used, the name of the folder should reflect the partition name

+The first distinction should be named specifically as what it is, for example `container`, `storage`

-Second distinction only needed if deemed necessary
+Second distinction only needed if deemed necessary, it should then be named as what the distinction is about like if a subdivision in an application

-Specifics of certain distinction should all be together and not scattered across other folders
+Specifics of certain distinction should all be together and not scattered across other folders, certain specifics can be `env`, `safe`, `config`